ABOUT SYNANTHRA

 For food security

-Decentralised, on-farm production removes the vulnerability that comes with depending on global gas markets and long supply chains.
+Decentralised, on-farm production removes the vulnerability of depending on global gas markets and long supply chains.
 Nutrients are produced where they are consumed.

 For energy independence

-At industrial scale, ammonia produced from green electricity becomes both a fertilizer feedstock and an energy carrier.
-Countries can produce their own nutrients and store renewable energy without importing fossil fuels.
+At industrial scale, ammonia from green electricity becomes both a fertilizer feedstock and an energy carrier, letting countries store renewable energy without importing fossil fuels.

 From laboratory to impact

-Synanthra was founded in October 2024 in Evry-Courcouronnes, France, part of the Genopole ecosystem (UpScale Bio), with a clear conviction: the way we fix nitrogen must change.
+Synanthra was founded in October 2024 in Evry-Courcouronnes, France, part of the Genopole ecosystem (Shaker, Gene.io, UpScale Bio), with a clear conviction: the way we fix nitrogen must change.

-In fewer than 18 months, the company has secured Bpifrance Deep Tech accreditation, won five pitch competitions across deep tech, agriculture, and clean energy, and joined the Blue Fellowship (daphni) and WILCO One CleanTech & Energy.
+In fewer than 18 months, the company has secured Bpifrance Deep Tech accreditation, won three pitch competitions across deep tech, agriculture, and clean energy, and joined the Blue Fellowship by daphni and WILCO One CleanTech & Energy.

-Today, Synanthra operates from Genopole (Evry-Courcouronnes) and the Fab Lab at Sorbonne Universite, Paris.
-The team is building the platform that will replace fossil fuels in fertilizer production.
+Today, Synanthra operates from Sorbonne Université, Paris, building the platform that will replace fossil fuels in fertilizer production.

 The question is not whether nitrogen fixation will change.
 It is who will change it.